priya-gitTest/ReproducibleJNotebookTemplate_v1.01/Setup.md

 6. ### Run your Jupyter Notebook
     - Install the following extensions  : Python [Microsoft microsoft.com]
     - Install the following extensions  : Jupyter [Microsoft microsoft.com]
-    - Choose the Global Python Environment
+    - Choose the Python Virtual Environment created ealier.
     - Run the cells and play around with the prompts.

 7. ### Install MyST